HL7/Vulcan-schedule-ig/input/pagecontent/h2q-mc-lzzt.md

 # H2Q-MC-LZZT Study Design

+The Lilly ( *Eli Lilly & Company* ) H2Q-MC-LZZT study has been made publically available interested parties for proof of concept and similar testing exercises.
+It has been used to explore and develop the use of the CDISC ODM/XML model (see CDISC-ODM page) and the study protocol, blank CRFs and example (anonymised) data are available.
+It is being used here to review, test and develop the concepts and requirements for a FHIR specificied SoA

 The ODM/XML shown below is the study design for the H2Q-MC-LZZT study.

-A couple of notes:
+It is included here as it has been used both as a source (ODM/XML>FHIR), a target (FHIR>ODM/XML), and for testing SoA concepts.

+Note:
-* the `sdm` namespace is for the CDISC ODM study design model extenstion.
-It has not been a primary focus for the team up to now
+* the `sdm` namespace is the reference for the CDISC ODM study design model extenstion.
+[Study/Trial Design Model-XML](https://www.cdisc.org/standards/data-exchange/sdm-xml).
+It has not a primary focus for the SoA work described here.

-* the `cdash` namespace is an extension for incorporating CDISC CDASH elements into an ODM/XML specification.
-It can be ignored for the moment
+* the `cdash` namespace is an ODM extension for incorporating CDISC CDASH (elements into an ODM/XML specification.
+[CDASH](https://www.cdisc.org/standards/foundational/cdash).
+It it not referenced in the current SoA work.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>